murrayo/yape/README.md

 Example:
 `./graph_pButtons.py ./metrics`

-Will scan `./metrics` for files created by extract_pButtons and output png files to `./charts` by default.
+Will scan `./metrics` for files created by extract_pButtons and output selected chart type.
+Line chart to `./charts` by default.

 Plans: